Signs you are in an emotionally abusive relationship.

 If you’re blaming yourself for their actions towards you?
 If you keep hoping they’ll change?
 If you’ve been isolated from friends and family?
 Are you getting bad anxiety?
 Are you feeling depressed?
 No longer knowing who you are?
 Are you walking on eggshells?
-And not feeling comfortable around your partner?
-Fearing what mood they’ll wake up in?
+Not feeling comfortable around your partner?
+Fearing what mood they’ll wake up in come home in?
 Fearing the key in the door?
-Or if you don’t manage to answer the phone to them straight away and fear their reactions?
+Or if you don’t manage to answer the phone to them straight away fear their reactions?
 Are you No longer going out with friends?
-It is highly likely you’re with a narcissistic person, even if they are not on the spectrum of the narcissist personality disorder, they are extremely harmful or toxic, especially if you don’t feel safe, if your fear speaking up for yourself?
-And your boundaries are slipping? you need to find a safe way out.
+Then it is highly likely you’re with a narcissistic person, even if they are not on the spectrum of the narcissist personality disorder, they are extremely harmful or toxic, especially if you don’t feel safe, if your fear speaking up for yourself and your boundaries are slipping, You need to find a safe way out.

 An abusive relationship can have devastating effects not only on your mental health but your physical health also.
 These relationships can not only happen in our romantic relationship, but it can also happen with friends, family and people within your work setting.

-Emotional abuse is harrowing and hard to see it’s happening to you, as it happens so gradually over time, as the abuser can treat you so well at times and they have ways of explaining everything away, making you doubt yourself, or making you blame yourself, then as they fill all your human needs for, certainty, uncertainty, contribution, growth, love and connection, significance in a negative way.
+Emotional abuse is harrowing and it is hard to recognise that it’s happening to you, as it happens so gradually over time, as the abuser can treat you so well at times.
+They have ways of explaining everything away, making you doubt yourself, or making you blame yourself, then as they fill all your human needs for, certainty, uncertainty, contribution, growth, love and connection, significance in a negative way.
 As you are left so uncertain at times, yet certain you’re in a relationship, you forever grow and change even though it’s hurting you.
 Sometimes you feel the love from them, and you contribute by always picking the pieces up after them, you become addicted to the abuser on a subconscious level, becoming trauma bonded to the abuser.

 1. You’re always feeling on edge and fearful.
 You’re afraid to speak out or speak up at times.
 You are worried about or scared of their reactions if you do.